 Luckily I stumbled upon an older issue at GitHub with a neat workaround using Automator in macOS.

-Together with the latest GPG Suite for macOS, the configuration is not more complex than adding a line to your
+Together with the latest GPG Suite for macOS, the configuration is not more complex than adding a line to your .bash_rc or .zshrc file:

 The MaxMind GeoLite2 database is basically the standard solution when you need to get the geo information for an IP address.
 Together with the mmdb-reader NPM package you can easily deploy your own serverless API to AWS Lambda to lookup locations for IP addresses.